nilsteampassnet/teampass_doc/docs/faq.md

 #### I don't see the Import button

 The main reason for getting a blank/white page after installation is related `include.php` file.
-Follow next steps to ensure every settings are correct in this file.
+Follow next steps to ensure all settings are correct in this file.

 * Open file `includes\include.php` with your favourite editor

 #### Why a blank page after installation?

 The main reason for getting a blank/white page after installation is related `include.php` file.
-Follow next steps to ensure every settings are correct in this file.
+Follow next steps to ensure all settings are correct in this file.

 * Open file `includes\include.php` with your favourite editor